dcdustin/Carbon.Documentation/docs/owners/linux-gsm.md

 ---
-title: Linux Hosting
+title: Linux GSM
 description: Carbon now ships with LinuxGSM and can be installed and updated using the included one-liner install scripts!
-slug: linux-hosting
+slug: linux-gsm
 ---

-# 🐧 Linux Hosting
+# 🐧 Linux Game Server Managers
 ![LinuxGSM](/misc/linuxgsm.webp)

 ## Setup

 Carbon now ships with [`LinuxGSM`](https://linuxgsm.com) and can be installed and updated using the included one-liner install scripts!